-In this winter beer, we are going to take a look at a beer from my vintage beer closet and the beer is from Goose Island.
-It is their Christmas Ale 2011.
-If you read my earlier blog on one of their beers, you know the history of this brewery.
-If you live in Chicago or the Midwest, you know this brewery and some of their beers.
-If you do not, please, read the first part of that beer post.
+In this winter beer blog, we are going to sample out this years Christmas Ale from Goose Island Brewery.
+If you read my earlier blog on one their beers, you know the history of this brewery.
+If you have not, please, read the first part of that beer blog.
 Let us get into the beer.

 Here is a description from their website (www.gooseisland.com):